 To animate a widget, an Animator instance is required.
-This instance can be retrieved from the desktop of the widget by calling Desktop.getAnimator().
+This instance can be passed in the constructor of the widget or be fetched from a service provider.
 Make sure that your widget subclass implements the Animation interface so that it can be used with an Animator.